sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/example.md

 ## Example explained

 How can you use this example?
-Are there any example pages in Moodle?
+Are there any example pages in PowerEduc?
-What are the different options you have for different contexts (places in Moodle)?
+What are the different options you have for different contexts (places in PowerEduc)?
 What colours can be used?
 Can it be called from PHP and JavaScript